gcovr/gcovr/doc/source/faq.rst

 Why does C++ code have so many uncovered branches?
 --------------------------------------------------

-Gcovr's branch coverage reports are based on GCC's ``-profile-arcs`` feature, which uses the compiler's control flow graph (CFG) of each function to determine branches.
+Gcovr's branch coverage reports are based on GCC's ``-fprofile-arcs`` feature, which uses the compiler's control flow graph (CFG) of each function to determine branches.
 This is a very low-level view: